 The fund promotes environmental and social characteristics through sustainable investments.
-This means investments, primarily through investments in other funds, in sustainable bonds or in companies (as well as bonds issued by companies) whose economic activities are deemed to contribute to an environmental or social objective in line with the Sustainable Development Goals of the 2030 Agenda and/or activities aligned with the EU Taxonomy.
+Sustainable investments include sustainable bonds, sustainability-linked bonds in which the financial and/or structural characteristics of the interest rate instrument are tied to pre-defined sustainability objectives, as well as bonds issued by companies whose activities contribute to an environmental or social objective and/or whose activities are aligned with the EU Taxonomy.

-The fund's share of sustainable investments in 2024 amounted to 56.90% based on an average outcome of the fund's sustainable investments per quarter.
+The fund's share of sustainable investments in 2024 amounted to 27.21%, based on an average of the outcome of the fund's sustainable investments per quarter.